Jacques Sauvageot

-Jacques Sauvageot (April 16, 1943 in Dijon – October 28, 2017 in Paris) was a French politician and art historian.
+Jacques Sauvageot (16 April 1943 in Dijon – 28 October 2017 in Paris) was a French politician and art historian.

 He was, along with Alain Geismar and Daniel Cohn-Bendit, was one of the spokespersons for the period of May 68, the name given to all the revolt movements that occurred in France during May–June 1968.
 He was later vice-president of the National Union of students of France (UNEF).
 He was elected president in December 1968 and chaired it until May 1969.

 Biography

 In May 1968, twenty-five year old Sauvageot was an active student union activist.
 He had already graduated with degrees in law and art history in Dijon.
 He was a member of the student branch of the Unified Socialist Party (PSU), and vice-president of UNEF, de facto exercising the role of president without having the title.
 In July 1967, he participated with Alain Krivine in an internship organized by students from the new University of Nanterre in the rural site of the Lycée Saint-Joseph de Bressuire in Deux-Sèvres.

-On April 27, 1968, he held a press conference and said that the UNEF refused to give an order to boycott the exams.
+On 27 April 1968 he held a press conference and said that the UNEF refused to give an order to boycott the exams.

-The UNEF subsequently played a leading role in the junction of the labor and student movements during the great demonstration of the May 13, 1968 and the May 27 during the rally at Charléty stadium of the non-communist protestor left.
+The UNEF subsequently played a leading role in the junction of the labor and student movements during the great demonstration of 13 May 1968, and on 27 May during the rally at Charléty stadium of the non-communist protestor left.

-The May 3, he was arrested, among several hundred students, during the first night of revolt in the Latin Quarter.
+On 3 May he was arrested, among several hundred students, during the first night of revolt in the Latin Quarter.
 His notoriety grew rapidly, and he therefore played, notably with Alain Geismar and Daniel Cohn-Bendit, an important role in the expression of demands and the organization of the movement.
-On May 13, he is, along with the other union leaders, at the head of the Parisian demonstration which brings together several hundred thousand people.
+On 13 May he was, along with the other union leaders, at the head of the Parisian demonstration which brought together several hundred thousand people.

 In July, the UNEF made a first assessment of the events and wondered about the continuation of the movement.
 In December of the same year 1968, during the Marseille congress, the student organization, although divided between several tendencies, elected Jacques Sauvageot as its president.